yuri/ngcourse/handout/12-advanced-form-validation.md

 ```

 Here, we're assigning a custom background colour to each input box based on
-data validity and whether the user has interacted with it yet.
+data validity and whether the user has moved focus away from the control.

 ## HTML5 Input Types